 Red card - If negative behaviour continues following the yellow card, the pupils name will be written on to the red card.
 This means that the pupil will miss 20 minutes of the next 2 break time or lunch time sessions totalling 40 minutes.
-These sanctions will be completed with a member of SLT.
+These sanctions will be completed with the Headteacher or the Deputy.

 Red cards will be given immediately for high level behaviour at any time.

 Following the issuing of a red card, the class teacher will communicate the nature of the incident to parents at the end of the school day.

-All yellow and red cards sanctions will be recorded.
-In the case of persistent negative behaviour and red cards, pupil's parents will be contacted by a member of SLT or the Headteacher.
+In the case of persistent negative behaviour and frequent sanction, pupil's parents will be contacted by a member of SLT or the Headteacher.